Prince Rupert of the Rhine: Career in the Restoration navy

 Rupert also played a prominent role in the Third Anglo-Dutch War (1672–74).
 This time Louis XIV of France was a key English ally against Holland, and it was decided that the French would form a squadron in a combined fleet.
 The English fleet had been much expanded, and Rupert had three ships, HMS Royal Charles, HMS Royal James and HMS Royal Oak, equipped with a high-specification, annealed and lathe-produced gun of his own design, the Rupertinoe.
-Unfortunately the cost of the weapon—three times that of a normal gun—prevented its wider deployment in the fleet.
+The cost of the weapon—three times that of a normal gun—prevented its wider deployment in the fleet.
 The French role in the conflict proved a problem when Charles turned to the appointment of an admiral.
 Rupert's objection to the French alliance was well known, and accordingly the King appointed the Duke of York to the role instead.
 Rupert was instead instructed to take over the Duke's work at the Admiralty, which he did with gusto.
 The Allied naval plans were stalled after the Duke's inconclusive battle with the Dutch at Solebay.

 The English plan for 1673 centred on first achieving naval dominance, followed by landing an army in Zeeland.
 The King appointed the Duke as supreme commander, with Rupert as his deputy, combining the ranks of general and vice admiral of England.
 During the winter of 1672, however, Charles—still (legitimately) childless—decided that the risk to the Duke, his heir, was too great and made Rupert supreme Allied commander in his place.
 Rupert began the 1673 campaign against the Dutch knowing the logistical support for his fleet remained uncertain, with many ships undermanned.
-The result was the Battle of Schooneveld in June and the Battle of Texel in August, a controversial sequence of engagements in which, at a minimum, poor communications between the French and English commanders assisted the marginal Dutch victory.
+The result was the Battle of Schooneveld in June and the Battle of Texel in August, a controversial sequence of engagements in which, at a minimum, poor communications between the French and English commanders assisted the Dutch victories.
 Many English commentators were harsher, blaming the French for failing to fully engage in the battles and Rupert—having cautioned against the alliance in the first place—was popularly hailed as a hero.
 Rupert finally retired from active seagoing command later that year.